-Lastly, the jurisdictional review indicates that the practice of providing equal incentives to affordable market (rental or ownership) housing - which the DIP currently does - is unusual.
+Lastly, the jurisdictional review indicates that the practice of providing equal incentives to affordable market (rental or ownership) housing and market (rental or ownership) housing - which the DIP currently does - is unusual.
 Addressing this policy element could help to satisfy concerns of both survey respondents and some interviewees that incentives are benefiting private developers at the expense of taxpayers.